 When it comes to buying property, please take your time.
 You’ve only got a limited amount of credit.
 Make the most of it!

-Also take a look at real estate investment opportunities given record-low mortgage rates that are making real estate more affordable.
+Also take a look at real estate investment opportunities given record-low mortgage rates.
 Fundrise and CrowdStreet are my favorite real estate marketplaces that allow you to invest in real estate across the country.

 With the work-from-home trend booming due to lockdowns, real estate in lower cost areas of the country with lower valuations, higher net rental yields, and lower density will likely do well due to a large migration shift.